Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Rotate Access Keys of Storage Account for Service Fabric logs.md

-# How to change Storage Account for Service Fabric Logs in Azure
+# How to Rotate Access Keys of Storage Account for Service Fabric logs

 This trouble shooting guide describes the steps of rotating Access Key 1 of storage account used for Service Fabric Logs.
 Access Key 2 can be rotated in similar fashion.